 - In May 2000, a state-of-the-art four-tenths-mile clay oval—The Dirt Track at Charlotte—was completed across Highway 29 from the speedway.
 The stadium-style facility has 14,000 seats and annually hosts the World of Outlaws Sprint Car Series and the World of Outlaws Late Model Series along with a championship Monster Truck spectacular.

 - In August 2008, zMAX Dragway was completed on 46.5 acres of land adjacent to The Dirt Track.
 The Bellagio of drag strips boasts 30,000 grandstand seats and 40 luxury suites.
-It's also a track of "firsts," as in the first drag strip in the world to feature two pedestrian tunnels underneath the strip to increase fan mobility, and its most prominent feature, the world's only four-lane racing surface.
+It's also a track of "firsts," as in the first drag strip in the world to feature two pedestrian tunnels underneath the strip to increase fan mobility, and its most prominent feature, the world's first four-lane racing surface.

 Charlotte Motor Speedway Fun Facts